-Eleven other states impose assessments that are percentages of revenues: Kentucky, up to 1%, 2%, or 6% of average daily revenue per patient bed (depending on type of facility); Arizona, up to 3.5% of net patient service revenue; Hawaii, up to 4% of net patient service revenue; Rhode Island, 5.5% of gross patient revenue; New Hampshire, 5.5% of net patient services revenue; West Virginia, 5.5% of gross receipts by nursing facilities; Arkansas, 6% of statewide gross receipts for services; Maine, 6% of net operating revenue; New York, 6.8% of gross receipts at any residential care facilities; and Oregon, up to 6% of gross revenue.
+Eleven other states impose assessments that are percentages of revenues: Kentucky, up to 1%, 2%, or 6% of average daily revenue per patient bed (depending on the type of facility); Arizona, up to 3.5% of net patient service revenue; Hawaii, up to 4% of net patient service revenue; Rhode Island, 5.5% of gross patient revenue; New Hampshire, 5.5% of net patient services revenue; West Virginia, 5.5% of gross receipts by nursing facilities; Arkansas, 6% of statewide gross receipts for services; Maine, 6% of net operating revenue; New York, 6% of gross receipts at any residential care facilities; and Oregon, up to 6% of gross revenue.
 In Oklahoma, the total amount to be collected is equal to 6% of total gross revenues of all such facilities divided by total number of patient-days; that amount is apportioned among individual nursing homes based on their number of patient-days.
-Assessments in Connecticut, Delaware, Florida, Georgia, Idaho, Indiana, Kansas, Michigan, Mississippi, Nevada, Ohio, Pennsylvania, Washington, and Wyoming are set by state agencies, subject to federal limits on nursing home assessments.
-Delaware's fee may be up to \$26 per resident-day.
+Assessments in Connecticut, Delaware, Florida, Georgia, Idaho, Indiana, Kansas, Michigan, Mississippi, Nevada, Ohio, Pennsylvania, Washington, and Wyoming are set by state agencies, subject to federal limits on nursing-home assessments.
+Delaware's fee may be up to \$26 per non-Medicare resident-day.
 Massachusetts' rate (based on non-Medicare patient-days) must be sufficient to collect \$145 million annually.
 In Pennsylvania it must be sufficient to collect at least \$50 million annually.
 Maryland's fees are based 50% on the ratio of a nursing home's admissions to all admissions in the state, and 50% on the ratio of its gross operating revenue to total revenues statewide.
 Michigan's fee may not exceed 6% of total industry revenues; the state also charges \$2.20 per licensed bed annually.

-Health-care assessments for services to the developmentally disabled are imposed by at least 30 states.
+Health-care assessments for services to the developmentally disabled are imposed by at least 33 states.
 Assessments that are stated as percentages of revenue are:

-State Assessment rate State Assessment rate

-Kentucky Colorado 4% of gross receipts 5% of annual costs California Indiana 6% of gross receipts 6% of gross receipts

-Missouri 5.95% of net revenues Maine 6% of gross receipts

-Iowa New York 5.5% of gross receipts 5.5% of gross receipts Washington Nebraska 6% of gross receipts 6% of net revenue

-South Dakota 5.5% of net receipts Montana 6% of gross revenue

-Tennessee 5.5% of gross receipts

-Texas 5.5% of gross receipts
+State Assessment rate State Assessment rate Kentucky Colorado Iowa New York South Dakota 4% of gross receipts 5% of annual costs 5.5% of gross receipts 5.5% of gross receipts 5.5% of net receipts California Indiana Maine Montana Nebraska 6% of gross receipts 6% of gross receipts 6% of gross receipts 6% of gross revenue 6% of net revenue Tennessee Texas West Virginia Vermont Missouri 5.5% of gross receipts 5.5% of gross receipts 5.5% of gross receipts 5.9% of expenses 5.95% of net revenues Washington 6% of gross receipts

-West Virginia 2 1

-Vermont 5.9% of expenses

-Seven states charge based on the number of beds or patients: Connecticut, \$53.81 per resident-day; North Carolina, \$20.36 per non-Medicare patient-day; Utah, \$6.50 per patient-day; South Carolina, \$8.50 per patient-day; Florida, \$14.23 per resident-day; Louisiana, up to \$30 per occupied bed-day; Ohio, \$18.24 per bed-day (\$18.17 starting in fiscal year 2015); and Minnesota, \$3,679 per licensed bed per year.
+Eight states charge based on the number of beds or patients: North Carolina, \$20.36 per non-Medicare patient-day; Utah, \$8.48 per patient-day; South Carolina, \$8.50 per patient-day; Florida, \$14.23 per resident-day; Louisiana, up to \$30 per occupied bed-day; Ohio, \$18.17 per bed-day; Wisconsin, \$910 per licensed bed per month; and Minnesota, \$3,679 per licensed bed per year.
 Arkansas's fee is set by its Department of Human Services, and must be enough to collect a total equal to 6% of gross receipts of all intermediate-care facilities for the developmentally disabled in the state.
 North Dakota's rate is set by its Department of Human Services; total collections may not exceed 1.5% of gross revenues of all such facilities in the state in the preceding year.
-The rates in Colorado, Connecticut, Florida, Idaho, Kentucky, Mississippi, Pennsylvania, Texas, Utah, and Wisconsin are set by state agencies within federal limitations.
-Wisconsin may charge up to \$910 per licensed bed per month.
+The rates in Colorado, Connecticut, Florida, Idaho, Kentucky, Mississippi, Pennsylvania, Texas, and Utah are set by state agencies within federal limitations.